yasio/en/api/reference/cpp/io_service-class.md

 The timer expire duration.

 *cb*<br/>
-The callback the execute when the timer is expired.
+The callback to execute when the timer is expired.

 ### Return Value